 - Changing into pajamas earlier in the night

-- Following the same steps for sleep every night such as last feeding, brush your teeth, wash your face, go to bed
+- Following the same steps for sleep every night such as the last feeding, brush your teeth, wash your face, go to bed

 - Go to bed and wake up at the same times every day